Songhai people: Social stratification

-The Songhai people have traditionally been a socially stratified society, like many West African ethnic groups with castes.
-According to the medieval and colonial-era descriptions, their vocation is hereditary, and each stratified group has been endogamous.
+The Songhai people have traditionally been a socially stratified society, like many West African ethnic groups, with castes., Quote: "[Castes] are found among the Soninke, the various Manding-speaking populations, the Wolof, Tukulor, Senufo, Minianka, Dogon, Songhay, and most Fulani, Moorish and Tuareg populations".
+According to the medieval and colonial era descriptions, their vocation is hereditary, and each stratified group has been endogamous.
 The social stratification has been unusual in two ways; it embedded slavery, wherein the lowest strata of the population inherited slavery, and the Zima, or priests and Islamic clerics, had to be initiated but did not automatically inherit that profession, making the cleric strata a pseudo-caste.

 Louis Dumont, the 20th-century author famous for his classic Homo Hierarchicus, recognized the social stratification among Zarma-Songhai people as well as other ethnic groups in West Africa, but suggested that sociologists should invent a new term for West African social stratification system.
 Other scholars consider this a bias and isolationist because the West African system shares all elements in Dumont's system, including economic, endogamous, ritual, religious, deemed polluting, segregative and spread over a large region.
-According to Anne Haour – a professor of African Studies, some scholars consider the historic caste-like social stratification in Zarma-Songhay people to be a pre-Islam feature while some consider it derived from the Arab influence.
+According to Anne Haour, a professor of African Studies, some scholars consider the historic caste-like social stratification in Zarma-Songhay people to be a pre-Islam feature while some consider it derived from the Arab influence.

 The different strata of the Songhai-Zarma people have included the kings and warriors, the scribes, the artisans, the weavers, the hunters, the fishermen, the leather workers and hairdressers (Wanzam), and the domestic slaves (Horso, Bannye).
 Each caste reveres its own guardian spirit.
-Some scholars such as John Shoup list these strata in three categories: free (chiefs, farmers, and herders), servile (artists, musicians and griots), and the slave class.
-The servile group was socially required to be endogamous, while the slaves could be emancipated over four generations.
+Some scholars such as John Shoup list these strata in three categories: free (chiefs, farmers and herders), servile (artists, musicians and griots), and the slave class.
+The servile group were socially required to be endogamous, while the slaves could be emancipated over four generations.
 The highest social level, states Shoup, claim to have descended from King Sonni 'Ali Ber and their modern era hereditary occupation has been Sohance (sorcerer).
-Considered as being the true Songhai, the Sohance, also known as Si Hamey are found primarily in The Songhai in the Tillabery Region of Niger, whereas, at the top Social level in Gao, the old seat of the Songhai Empire and much of Mali, one finds the Arma who are the descendants of the Moroccan invaders married to Songhai women.
+Considered as being the true Songhai, the Sohance, also known as Si Hamey, are found primarily in The Songhai in the Tillabery Region of Niger, whereas, at the top social level in Gao, the old seat of the Songhai Empire and much of Mali, one finds the Arma who are the descendants of the Moroccan invaders married to Songhai women.
 The traditionally free strata of the Songhai people have owned property and herds, and these have dominated the political system and governments during and after the French colonial rule.
 Within the stratified social system, the Islamic system of polygynous marriages is a norm, with preferred partners being cross cousins.
 This endogamy within Songhai-Zarma people is similar to other ethnic groups in West Africa.

 Livelihood

-The Songhai people cultivate cereals and raise small herds of cattle and fish in the Niger Bend area where they live.
+The Songhai people cultivate cereals, raise small herds of cattle, and fish in the Niger Bend area where they live.
 They have traditionally been one of the key West African ethnic groups associated with caravan trade.